Dojo: A Differentiable Physics Engine for Robotics: Background

 The primary drawback of this formulation is that the optimized friction force will naturally align with the vertices of the cone approximation, which may not align with the velocity vector of the contact point.
 Thus, the friction force does not perfectly oppose the movement of the system at the contact point.
 Unless the pyramidal approximation is improved with a finer discretization, incurring increased computational cost, unphysical velocity drift will occur.
-Additionally, the LCP contact model requires a linearized form of the dynamics \eqref{implicit_dynamics} and a linear approximation of the signed-distance functions (\ref{sdf}-\ref{impact_comp}), both of which negatively impact physical accuracy.
+Additionally, the LCP contact model requires a linearized form of the dynamics \eqref{implicit_dynamics} and a linear approximation of the signed-distance functions (\ref{sdf}-\ref{impact_comp}), both of which negatively impact physical accuracy. \mac{To avoid these problems, in Dojo we solve the full NCP with nonlinear friction cone, and develop a new primal-dual interior point method to reliably solve this more difficult optimization problem.}